 Two Women, Two Voices, 1 Mission.

-As the brand continues to grow, it is their mission to establish language, systems, and practices that support the individuation of Black women and girls.
+As this community continues to grow, its mission remains to cultivate enriching environments and sustainable practices that support the autonomy, sisterhood, and wellbeing of Black girls and women.

 “ In a world where the identity of Black women is rooted in a finite expression, incentivized by racism and patriarchy, we must understand the effects of this reality.